SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 When you select a deployment record on the *Deployments* page of the Admin app, the URL of the app is now updated with a query parameter referencing the ID of the deployment.
 This allows you to share this URL with someone to immediately show them that deployment.

-#### 3 April 2023 - New Feature - Chat Integration with Microsoft Teams now includes fetching teams and channels [ID_35983]
+#### 3 April 2023 - New feature - Chat Integration with Microsoft Teams now includes fetching teams and channels [ID_35983]

 The following Chat Integration features have been added: